For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

 Two studentships under the supervision of Albrecht Klemm funded by his Leverhulme Trust grant.

-The EPSRC DLA studentships and the Derek Collins Studentship in Applied Mathematics can fund PhD projects under the supervision of any member of staff in our group, and they include a stipend and support for travel and research training.
+The EPSRC DLA studentships and the W. D. Collins Endowment studentships in Applied Mathematics can fund PhD projects under the supervision of any member of staff in our group, and they include a stipend and support for travel and research training.
 Furthermore, all studentships cover the amount of home-level tuition fees (applicable to nationals or long-term residents of the United Kingdom and the Republic of Ireland).

 There are different application forms depending on whether you want to apply for an EPSRC DLA/Derek Collins studentship, or a studentship on a grant.
 These are described below.
 You will have to submit two different applications if you want to be considered for both an EPSRC DLA studentship and a studentship funded from a different source (FoS or LH).